-Composition of the fetuin-mineral complex.
-To our knowledge, the present studies are the first to describe the isolation of fetuin from rat serum.
-The procedure is rapid and simple, yielding 6mg of the purified protein from the serum of 6 etidronate-treated rats in 3 days.
-Since the biologically relevant serum fetuin-mineral complex is the starting point for this purification procedure and no denaturants are employed during purification, it is likely that the resulting purified rat fetuin is the biologically active, native structure of the protein.
-In contrast, previous studies have purified fetuin from the extracellular matrix of rat bone and have used denaturants in the purification procedures (5,9).
+Composition of the Fetuin-Mineral Complex-To our knowledge, the present studies are the first to describe the isolation of fetuin from rat serum.
+The procedure is rapid and simple, yielding 6 mg of the purified protein from the serum of 6 etidronate-treated rats in 3 days.
+Because the biologically relevant serum fetuin-mineral complex is the starting point for this purification procedure and no denaturants are employed during purification, it is likely that the resulting purified rat fetuin is the biologically active, native structure of the protein.
+In contrast, previous studies have purified fetuin from the extracellular matrix of rat bone and have used denaturants in the purification procedures (5, 9).
 In the present study we have used the purified, native structure of rat fetuin to make the first quantitative immunoassay for the determination of rat fetuin levels in biological fluids and extracts.

-Fetuin purified from the fetuin mineral complex in rat serum by these procedures has 3 to 3.6 molecules of protein-bound phosphate.
-Since fetuin has not been purified from rat serum in previous studies, there is no published data on the basal phosphorylation of the total pool of serum fetuin in the rat.
-Serum fetuin arises from the hepatocyte, however, and previous studies have used metabolic labeling with 32P to demonstrate that the fetuin secreted from rat hepatocytes is indeed phosphorylated (19,23).
+Fetuin purified from the fetuin mineral complex in rat serum by these procedures has 3-3.6 molecules of protein-bound phosphate.
+Because fetuin has not been purified from rat serum in previous studies, there is no published data on the basal phosphorylation of the total pool of serum fetuin in the rat.
+Serum fetuin arises from the hepatocyte, however, and previous studies have used metabolic labeling with P to demonstrate that the fetuin secreted from rat hepatocytes is indeed phosphorylated (19, 23).
 Although the extent of phosphorylation could not be determined by the procedures used in these earlier studies, it was shown that the phosphorylation was restricted to phosphoserine residues in the protein (23).
-A phosphorylated fetuin has recently been isolated from human serum and shown to contain approximately 1 mol P/mol (24).
-The protein-bound phosphate in this human fetuin preparation was localized to two partially phosphorylated serine residues, serine-120 and serine-312.
-Both serine residues lie in the sequence Ser-X-Glu/Ser(P), which is the recognition motif for phosphorylation by the secretory pathway protein kinase (20) and is the location of phosphoserine in virtually all other presently known secreted phosphoproteins (25).
-These two serines are conserved in the rat fetuin, and probably account for 2 of the 3 to 3.6 moles of protein-bound phosphate found in the protein.
-There are two additional sites of potential serine phosphorylation by the secretory pathway protein kinase in rat fetuin, serine-310 and serine-307, and it is likely that the remaining 1 to 1.6 moles of protein-bound phosphate found in rat fetuin can be accounted for by phosphorylation of these residues.
+A phosphorylated fetuin has recently been isolated from human serum and shown to contain $\sim 1$ mol P/mol (24).
+The protein-bound phosphate in this human fetuin preparation was localized to two partially phosphorylated serine residues, serines 120 and 312.
+Both serine residues lie in the sequence Ser-Xaa-(Glu/Ser(P)), which is the recognition motif for phosphorylation by the secretory pathway protein kinase (20) and is the location of phosphoserine in virtually all other presently known secreted phosphoproteins (25).
+These two serines are conserved in the rat fetuin, and probably account for 2 of the 3-3.6 molecules of proteinbound phosphate found in the protein.
+There are two additional sites of potential serine phosphorylation by the secretory pathway protein kinase in rat fetuin, serines 310 and 307, and it is likely that the remaining 1-1.6 mol of protein-bound phosphate found in rat fetuin can be accounted for by phosphorylation of these residues.